 While numbers of estimated victims of trafficking worldwide vary, they are reported as being in the millions and most importantly, they are constantly on the rise.
 Moreover, estimates often do not include individuals who are victims within the borders of their own countries.

-Organized criminal groups are earning billions of dollars in profits from trafficking and exploiting people - many of whom are victims of severe human rights violations.
+Organized criminal groups are earning billions of dollars in profits from trafficking and exploiting people.

 Trafficking in human beings is driven by a demand for cheap labour, products and services.
-Poverty, lack of opportunities, discrimination and other difficulties in life make people vulnerable to exploitation, and to fall victim to human trafficking.
+Poverty, lack of opportunities, discrimination and other difficulties in life make people vulnerable to exploitation and human trafficking.

 Trafficking in human beings can be understood as a chain of events leading to exploitation of its victims.
 These include:

-- Receiving and harbouring a victim in transit and in the destination
+- Receiving and harboring a victim in transit and in the destination;

-- Exploitation of a victim (sexual, labour, servitude) for money to benefit traffickers
+- Exploitation of a victim (sexual, labor, servitude) for money to benefit traffickers.

 Read more about counter-trafficking on our IOM's global page.